albertony/vss/shadowrun/README.md

 assuming they are in the same directory as the script they are referenced from, and surrounding with double quotes in case there are spaces in the path.
 This will prevent any surprises when running from different working directories, e.g. "Run as administrator" is notorious for always setting working directory to `C:\Windows\System32`.
-- The mklink command returns error when the link path (`c:\snapshot\`) already exists, and this is important to handle.
-If we let the script just continue, rclone will try to sync a subfolder named data (`c:\snapshot\data`).
+- The mklink command returns error when the link path (`C:\Snapshot\`) already exists, and this is important to handle.
+If we let the script just continue, rclone will try to sync a subfolder named data (`C:\Snapshot\Data`).
 If this does not exist then rclone will just abort with error, so that is ok.
 Worse if this path does exists, then rclone will actually sync it.
-What is normally expected in `c:\snapshot\data` is a snapshot of `c:\data`.
+What is normally expected in `C:\Snapshot\Data` is a snapshot of `C:\Data`.
-In worst case this has previously been successfully synced to `dest:data`, and after the last sync this new folder `c:\snapshot\data` has been created with content that is not at all similar to what is in `c:\data`.
+In worst case this has previously been successfully synced to `remote:Data`, and after the last sync this new folder `C:\Snapshot\Data` has been created with content that is not at all similar to what is in `C:\Data`.
-The result is that the current sync will end up deleting everything from `dest:data` and upload whatever is in `c:\snapshot\data`.
+The result is that the current sync will end up deleting everything from `remote:Data` and upload whatever is in `C:\Snapshot\Data`.
 A lot of "ifs" here, perhaps a bit paranoid to expect it, but unless the link path is very carefully chosen it could happen.
-- The mklink command does not verify the link target, so even if the variable %shadow_device_1% contains an invalid value or for some reason is empty, the mklink command will succeed.
+- The mklink command does not verify the link target, so even if the variable `%SHADOW_DEVICE_1%` contains an invalid value or for some reason is empty, the mklink command will succeed.
 The following rclone sync command using the link as source will then simply fail (`Failed to sync: directory not found`), so this so ok.

 ### Improvements

-It may be confusing that `c:\snapshot\` is a mirror image of `c:\`, and when referring `c:\snapshot\data` it is a mirror of `c:\data`.
+It may be confusing that `C:\Snapshot\` is a mirror image of `C:\`, and when referring `C:\Snapshot\Data` it is a mirror of `C:\Data`.
 When writing more complex scripts this confusion may easily lead to bugs.
-You may find it less confusing if you create an alias `t:` that you can use when referrring to the snapshot.
-This can easily be done using the built-in `SUBST`command: Add `subst t: c:\` (error handling discussed later) before the `rclone sync` command and `subst t: /d` after, and change the sync command to use `t:` instead of `c:`: `rclone sync t:\snapshot\data\ dest:data`.
+You may find it less confusing if you create an alias `T:` that you can use when referrring to the snapshot.
+This can easily be done using the built-in `SUBST`command: Add `subst T: C:\` (error handling discussed later) before the `rclone sync` command and `subst T: /d` after, and change the sync command to use `T:` instead of `C:`: `rclone sync T:\Snapshot\Data\ remote:Data`.

-Instead of just making `t:` an alias to the entire `c:` drive, you can make it an alias directly into the snapshot image at `c:\snapshot\`.
-Then the paths on `c:` you would normally use with rclone directly without vss, now becomes identical when used on the snapshot `t:`.
-This may be even less confusing: `t:` is now the image of `c:`.
+Instead of just making `T:` an alias to the entire `C:` drive, you can make it an alias directly into the snapshot image at `C:\Snapshot\`.
+Then the paths on `C:` you would normally use with rclone directly without vss, now becomes identical when used on the snapshot `T:`.
+This may be even less confusing: `T:` is now the image of `C:`.
 This has the additional benefit of not increasing the path lengths of the source paths that rclone gets to work with, in case that could hit some limit.

 Proper error handling is still recommended, early abort when any of the commands fail.
 In addition to the original